 For instance, an engine with a lower Fan Pressure Ratio (FPR), and higher mass flow rate is more efficient and allows to decrease noise emissions, but that also involves larger fan diameters.
-This explains the current efforts to increase thebypass ratio (BPR) of civil aircraft engines, hence the " Ultra High Bypass Ratio " (UHBR) denomination for future turbofan engines.
+This explains the current efforts to increase thebypass ratio (BPR) of civil aircraft engines, hence the " Ultra High Bypass Ratio " (UHBR)denomination for future turbofan engines.
 However, a larger fan diameter also results in a larger casing, which leads to increased nacelle weight and drag penalties.

 To take advantage of the future generation of turbofan engines, innovative nacelle designs must thus be examined.
 For instance, one possibility is to consider shorter and thinner inlet lips.
 However, this approach leads to increased aerodynamic interactions between the air intake and the fan, which is no longer shielded from the external flow.
 To ensure a proper operation of both fan and air intake in the whole flight envelope of the aircraft these interactions must be mastered early in the design process of both components.
 On the long term, new propulsion paradigms must be envisioned to further decrease fuel burn.
-For instance, the Boundary Layer Ingestion (BLI) concept consists in embedding the engines and the airframe together so that the engines ingest a portion of the aircraft and the engines are fully coupled, as the fans operate under distorted inflow, and as the pressure distributions on the airframe are affected by the fans.
+For instance, the Boundary Layer Ingestion (BLI) concept consists in embedding the engines and the airframe together so that the engines ingest a portion of the airframe boundary layer, which decreases wake drag penalties.
+In this kind of configuration, the aircraft and the engines are fully coupled, as the fans operate under distorted inflow, and as the pressure distributions on the airframe are affected by the fans.
 Designing such an aircraft requires a characterization of these interactions, and numerical capabilities that capture the effect of each component on the others.